MLInsightLab/MLInsightLab/README.md

 ## Overview

-MLInsightLab is designed to provide a scalable, integrated environment for data scientists and machine learning engineers to perform distributed computing, experiment tracking, model serving, and inference management.
+ML Insight Lab is designed to provide a scalable, integrated environment for data scientists and machine learning engineers to perform distributed computing, experiment tracking, model serving, and inference management.
 The platform is tailored to handle end-to-end workflows, from interactive development in JupyterHub to production-ready model serving.

-This project is a comprehensive Docker Compose setup for MLInsightLab.
+This project is a comprehensive Docker Compose setup for ML Insight Lab.
 It integrates multiple services, including Dask, Jupyter, MLflow, a custom API Hub, and a web UI - all served behind Nginx as a reverse proxy, providing a robust environment for data science, machine learning, and model management.

 ## Capabilities